German Verb Prefixes (Separable & Inseparable Prefixes)

 - Dual Prefixes

-❗ It’s important to note that prefixes can be applied to strong, weak, and mixed verbs alike.
+❗ It’s important to note that prefixes can be applied to strong, weak, and mixed verbs alike, affecting their conjugation and meaning.

 Inseparable Prefixes in German Verbs

 In German, certain prefixes are inseparable, meaning they always stay attached to the verb.
-A characteristic of these inseparable prefixes is that they are unstressed, and when forming the past participle of the verb, the prefix “ge-” is omitted.
+A key feature of these inseparable prefixes is that they are unstressed, and when forming the past participle of the verb, the prefix “ge-” is omitted.

 be-, emp-, ent-, er-, ge-, ver-, zer- |

 Now, let’s delve deeper into how these prefixes modify the meanings of certain verbs.
-Consider the list in Table 1.2:
+Refer to Table 1.2 for a list of verbs with inseparable prefixes and how these prefixes alter their meanings.

 stellen (to put) | be- | bestellen (to order) |